Walk 38 – Ayrshire Coastal Path: Dunure to Ayr (6.7 miles)

 Enjoy my photo tour below!

 View looking back onto the village of Dunure with it’s harbour and Castle ruins.
-I love the yellow flowering gorse bush which you find all along the route, in bloom from April to late May
+I love the yellow flowering gorse bush which you find all along the route, in bloom from April to late May, and sometimes beyond.
+I’ve seen it in bloom in November here before!

 This part of the coastline is very rugged, one of the things I love about it!!